-The U.S. Army Partnership for Youth Success (PaYS) program is a strategic
+The U.S. Army Partnership for Your Success (PaYS) program is a strategic

 partnership between the U.S. Army and cross section of private industry, academia, and business,